appsmithorg/appsmith-docs/website/docs/reference/widgets/table/README.md

 To enable server-side filtering, you can use widgets such as the [Select widget](/reference/widgets/select/) to provide users with a list of supported filters to choose from.

-1. Drag a select widget to the canvas and add options that you might use to filter your data.
+1. Drag a Select widget to the canvas and add options that you might use to filter your data.

 2. Create a query, and add the Select widget's `selectedOptionValue`: